Cellular vs. WiFi: How Safe is Cellular Data?

 It’s a safety measure used to scramble or change a message to protect the information stored on all Internet of Things (IoT) devices.
 Mobile encryptions protect your text messages, pictures, videos, and data information.

 Encryption methods come in the form of keys.
 Most phones have a secure chip that contains a private key within the phone’s hardware.
 The private key is made up of 256 bits in length.
 All data transmitted is coupled with a private key that can only be decoded by the recipient.
-If someone was to intercept your data, it could take a long time to run through all possible combinations.
+If someone were to intercept your data, it could take a long time to run through all possible combinations.

 There are also teams of people, known as white hat hackers, that are actively working on finding security holes in mobile networks.
 If holes are identified, they are reported to the appropriate telecommunication entities, such as the 3rd Generation Partnership Project (3GPP) and the GSM Association.
 The necessary measures can then be taken to further improve 5G, 4G, and LTE security.